unlink2/RetroSpy/readme.md

    Nintend 64: Working correctly
    GameCube: Working correctly
    XInput: Not implemented
-   Generic Controller: Not implemented
+   Generic Controller: partly implemented (Trigger buttons are not compatible)
-   Keyboard: Testing (Requires root on linux!)
+   Keyboard: Implemented

 It depends on python 3.X and the following libraries